jsenecal/netbox-cable-labels/README.md

 # NetBox Auto Cable Label Plugin

-Plugin for netbox that allows the automatic generation of labels for cables based on a user defined template
+Plugin for netbox that allows the automatic generation of the label field content for cables based on a user defined template

 * Free software: Apache-2.0